 The state will set hospital rates and budgets prospectively each year in order to meet these targets.
-In other words, Maryland's per capita cost growth relative to the national per capita cost growth may fluctuate from year to year, but Maryland will progressively move towards its end savings goals as shown in the above table.
+In other words, Maryland's Medicare per beneficiary cost growth relative to the national per beneficiary cost growth may fluctuate from year to year, but Maryland will progressively move towards its end savings goals as shown in the above table.